open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

   This name will be used as the `namespace` for any metrics created using the returned `Meter`.
 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

-### Metric names
+### Metric Instrument names

 Metric instruments have names, which are how we refer to them in external systems.
-Metric names conform to the following syntax:
+Metric instrument names conform to the following syntax:

 1. They are non-empty strings
 2. They are case-insensitive
 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

-Metric names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.
+Metric instrument names belong to a namespace, which is the `name` of the associated `Meter`, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.

+Metric instrument names SHOULD be semantically meaningful, even when viewed outside of the context of the originating Meter name.
+For example, when instrumenting an http server library, "latency" is not an appropriate instrument name, as it is too generic.
+Instead, as an example, we should favor a name like "http_request_latency", as it would inform the viewer of the semantic meaning of the latency being tracked.
+(Note: this is just an example; actual semantic conventions for instrument naming will be tracked elsewhere in the specifications.)

-Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of input(integer or floating point).
+Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of input (integer or floating point).
 The Meter will return an error when a metric name is already registered with a different kind for the same name.
-Metric systems are expected to automatically prefix exported metrics by the namespace in a manner consistent with the target system.
+Metric systems are expected to automatically prefix exported metrics by the namespace, if necessary, in a manner consistent with the target system.
 For example, a Prometheus exporter SHOULD use the namespace followed by `_` as the [application prefix](https://prometheus.io/docs/practices/naming/#metric-names).

 ### Format of a metric event